 European militaries have grown increasingly wary of the UAV threat and have begun directing resources to the development of counter UAV (C-UAS) capabilities.
-Research and development programs are in full swing, at both national and European level, including a C-UAS project under PESCO led by Italy.315 While technologies currently in use in Europe primarily rely on radio-frequency and GPS jamming,316 a considerable number of programs are focusing on the development laser technology.317 Overall, defence against drones is clearly gathering momentum, as illustrated by Germany's recent decision to redirect resources towards drone defence.318 Table 6 offers an overview of these systems in Europe.
+Research and development programs are in full swing, at both national and European level, including a C-UAS project under PESCO led by Italy.
+While technologies currently in use in Europe primarily rely on radio-frequency and GPS jamming, a considerable number of programs are focusing on the development laser technology.
+Overall, defence against drones is clearly gathering momentum, as illustrated by Germany's recent decision to redirect resources towards drone defence.